top of page

 Peer Grading and Weekly Performance Reviews

-As a very busy VE teacher, it was always a challenge to keep ahead of the kids and providing work for them so my large classes were always busy.
+As a very busy VE teacher, it was always a challenge to keep ahead of the kids and provide work for them so my large classes were always busy.
 Grading the students based on how they were working was something that I always wanted to do.
-I tried self evaluations, work logs and such, but they just seemed like extra stuff to pad my grade book and kids were not always honest about self evaluations.
-Then I was approached one year by one of my leaders for the sales department who was saddled with two lazy workers and he felt he had no way to hold them accountable for do nothing every week.
+I tried self-evaluations, work logs, and such, but they just seemed like extra stuff to pad my grade book and kids were not always honest about self evaluations.
+Then I was approached one year by one of my leaders for the sales department who was saddled with two lazy workers and he felt he had no way to hold them accountable for doing nothing every week.
 He asked me to speak with them and hold them accountable for their poor effort.
-This got me to thinking about a way in which I could give my managers/supervisors some leverage with the peers that worked for them.
-So I develop a weekly work evaluation system where the supervisors could award their employees for putting effort on the tasks they were assigned.
+This got me thinking about a way in which I could give my managers/supervisors some leverage with the peers who worked for them.
+So I developed a weekly work evaluation system where the supervisors could award their employees for putting effort into the tasks they were assigned.
 The system was set up so that each week the leader of the department would evaluate their support team on how well they worked for that week.
-In my system they could earn 10pts per week and 40pts per month award by their peer supervisor.
+In my system, they could earn 10pts per week and 40pts per month awarded by their peer supervisor.
 If the leader failed to post the weekly scores they would lose the ability to earn any points for that week and their team would be awarded full points.
 I started the work point system usually around November and keep it going through spring and the end of the simulation.
-In December after the first month, the HR department took over the process and scored the points earned by each employee and sent work point report to me at the end of each month.
-I simply record the points in the grade book for an individuals work point assignment each month.
+In December after the first month, the HR department took over the process and scored the points earned by each employee, and sent a work point report to me at the end of each month.
+I simply record the points in the grade book for an individual work point assignment each month.
 This is an example of the Google form I used for the first month for two of my companies.
-The following the first month the HR department of each company were tasked to develop the Google form for their company, send it our of all leaders weekly and calculate the work points earned for all employee at the end of the month.
+The following the first month the HR department of each company was tasked to develop the Google form for their company, send it out to all leaders weekly and calculate the work points earned for all employees at the end of the month.
 Grading using "kid power" to make my job easier, and at the same time giving them some leverage with their peers.
 Brilliant!

 Motivation through Performance

 Kids love to compete in the competitions throughout the year.
-They love to see how they stack up against others their age and relish the opportunity to win an award for; their efforts, their team, their company and their school.
-Competition is a great motivator for many kids and in my VE classroom and they had bonuses tied to placing in competitive events.
-Throughout the year there are national, regional and local competition for all of the departments to compete in.
-Any time a department placed in an organized competition, everyone in the team earned bonus points toward their grade.
-They were not a lot of points but help students make up holes in their grades for missing a required assignment here and there.
+They love to see how they stack up against others their age and relish the opportunity to win an award for; their efforts, their team, their company, and their school.
+Competition is a great motivator for many kids and in my VE classroom, they had bonuses tied to placing in competitive events.
+Throughout the year there are national, regional, and local competitions for all of the departments to compete in.
+Any time a department placed in an organized competition, everyone in the team earned bonus points (usually 10pts) toward their grade.
+They were not a lot of points but helped students make up holes in their grades for missing a required assignment here and there.
 When we had team competitions, like the salesmanship competition at a trade show, if the company won an award everyone in the company got the bonus.

 Recent Posts